-- 1. Adjudication and evaluative response will focus on the quality of the monologue and the performance rather than the video recording quality, however performers are strongly encouraged to use their available tools effectively. - 2.
-Performers should film their submissions on a computer or a smartphone camera. - 3.
-Entrants should refrain from using elaborate, studio-grade equipment.
+- 1. Adjudication and evaluative response will focus on the quality of the performance rather than the quality of the video recording, however, performers are strongly encouraged to use their tools effectively. - 2.
+Performers should film their submissions using a computer or a smartphone camera and should refrain from using elaborate, studio-grade equipment.